Learning Cross-domain Semantic-Visual Relationships for Transductive Zero-Shot Learning: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel approach dubbed Transferrable Semantic-Visual Relation for transductive ZSL.
-To be specific, we propose to transform transductive ZSL into an unsupervised domain adaptation problem through redrawing ZSL as predicting similarity score for the pairs of semantic attributes and visual features.
-Compared with transductive ZSL, domain adaptation is a relatively easier transfer setting since the source and target domains have the identical label space.
-To reduce the distribution discrepancy of semantic-visual pairs for the redrawn domain adaptation problem, we propose to incorporate two batch normalization units at each BN layer to normalize the mini-batches from the source and target domains separately.
+In this paper, we propose a novel approach dubbed Transferrable Semantic-Visual Network for transductive ZSL.
+To be specific, we propose to transform transductive ZSL into an unsupervised domain adaptation problem through redrawing ZSL as predicting similarity score for the fusions of semantic attributes and visual features.
+To reduce the distribution discrepancy of semantic-visual fusions for the seen and unseen categories, we propose to incorporate two batch normalization units at each BN layer to normalize the mini-batches from the source and target domains separately.
 As a result, the source and target data can follow similar distribution at each layer of the metric network.
-Compared with the previous transductive ZSL methods that utilize the direct relation of semantic attributes for cross-category transfer, our method can more sufficiently explore the potential relations between the source and target categories through aligning the distributions of semantic-visual pairs over multiple layers.
-Experimental results over diverse ZSL benchmarks clearly demonstrate the superiority of our method compared with the existing \emph{state-of-the-art} ZSL works.
+Compared with the previous ZSL works which can only indirectly bridge the projection shift, our approach provides a more direct path to bridge the distribution shift across the source and target domains.

+Currently, there still exists a gap between the implementation of our approach and the derived theory.
+According to the derived theory, the semantic-visual fusions are computed via the tensor product between visual features and semantic attributes.
+However, the tensor product implementation need to handle high-dimensional semantic-visual fusions which are hard to learn.
+Hence, we use concatenation to compute the semantic-visual fusions as a compromise.
+Our future work will further investigate a more efficient semantic-visual fusion manner that can be more close to the derived theory.